CambridgeSemiticsLab/nena_pipeline/README.md

 Obligatory features are:

 * `dialect` - this the dialect code rather than its pretty name; see [configs](pipeline/configs/dialects.json) for known codes
+* `corpus_id` - this is the unique database id associated with this text
 * `title` - a unique title for this text
-* `speakers` - the speakers in the text, which are identified with an abbreviation (first/last) followed by a = assignment; multiple speakers are comma separated for example:
+* `speakers` - the speakers in the text, which are identified with an abbreviation (first/last) followed by a = assignment; multiple speakers are comma separated.
+See example text above for example.

 Other valuable features include data about the interviewer, place, or transcriber.